QROWD/crowd-voc/CONTRIBUTE.md

 ## Guidelines for contributing

-CrowdVoc intends to be a community effort and as such welcomes different forms of contributions.
+Crowd-Voc intends to be a community effort and as such welcomes different forms of contributions.

 #### Issues
 Discussion is handled by opening or participating to GitHub issues.
 We have created the following labels: